MikeSha/flatpickr-year-select-plugin/README.md

 A plugin for [flatpickr](https://flatpickr.js.org/) that transforms the date picker into a year selector with a decade-based navigation interface.

+## Support me
+If you like what I'm doing, support me: https://ko-fi.com/mykeshato

 ## Installation

 ```bash